-The admission tests for entry into Kendrick School will take place in the Autumn of 2023.
+The admission tests for entry into Kendrick School will take place in the Autumn of 2024.

 There will be two tests each of approximately one hour duration.
 There will be a short break between the two test sessions.
-The tests will assess Verbal, Non Verbal and Numerical ability.
-Applicants are expected to show competence in skills appropriate to Key Stage 2 English and Mathematics, and to be able to apply these skills creatively.
+The tests will assess English, Mathematics, Non-Verbal and Verbal Reasoning.